Portfolio-Allan-Rolle/100AngularChallenges/README.md

 ## Challenges

-1. Build a basic toolbar component that renders out the content nested within it and a title passed in
+1. Build a basic toolbar component that renders out the content nested within it and a title passed in.
+2. Build a basic card component that takes in an icon, title & subtitle.